 Toy Story 3 (2010) Director: Lee Unkrich

-Typically at this point in a film series, the story becomes tired, the characters uninteresting, the and the production overall loses quality.
-However Toy Story 3 remains a delightful film, like its two predecessors.
+Typically at this point in a film series, the story becomes tired, the characters uninteresting, and the production loses its overall quality.
+However Toy Story 3 remains a delightful and sentimental film, like its two predecessors.

-It tells the story of an older Andy who goes away to college, and his toy collection is donated to a daycare center, where they build a happy new life at first, but the kids become burdensome and abusive.
+It tells the story of an older Andy who goes away to college, while his toy collection is donated to a daycare center where they build a happy new life at first, but the kids soon become burdensome and abusive.
 Woody discovers that the daycare center is actually being run like a prison by the head toy, a bear named Lotso.
-So he leads the toys on an escape mission through the trash and eventually back to Andy’s home.
-In a tearjerking end to the film, Woody writes a note to Andy that he believes is written by his mother.
-In the end, he donates his toys to Bonnie, a younger girl, saying a final goodbye to Woody before he drives away.
+So he leads the toys on a mission to escape through the trash and eventually back to Andy’s home.
+In a tearjerking end to the film, Woody writes a note to Andy making it appear to be written by his mother.
+In the end, Andy donates his toys to Bonnie, a younger girl, saying a final goodbye to Woody before he drives away.
 Barbie decides to stay at Sunnyside daycare center with her new lover Ken, as well as the toy army soldiers.